DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Actions

-Remove the sensitive information from your Job or Sequence annotation.
+Remove the sensitive information from your Flow or Sequence annotation.

 ---

-## Connection Contains Parameter References
+## Connection contains parameter references

 #### Summary